-Of particular interest to me is the unique ability of the camera to freeze a moment in time.
+Of particular interest to me is the unique ability of the camera to freeze a moment.
 A photograph can, in the short term, capture a slice of life, and, over time, offer a perspective on the past.
-Whether a photo shows a moment within a scene or a moment in history, my goal is to preserve it in a visually captivating way.
+Also of particular importance to me is that my images express a distinct point of view—one that informs, illuminates, or even amuses my viewer.

 AWARDS & JURIED EXHIBITIONS

-· Crossing Our Red Sea, The Gallery at The Braid Santa Monica
+• Crossing Our Red Sea, The Gallery at The Braid Santa Monica, March 2018

-· The Decisive Moment, PhotoPlace Gallery, Middlebury, Vermont (Juror: Sam Abell)
+• The Decisive Moment, PhotoPlace Gallery exhibition and book, Middlebury, Vermont (Juror: Sam Abell)

 • The C Note Show, Shockboxx Project Gallery, Hermosa Beach